 Skip to main content

 When a caller or chatter shows interest in something you sell, you want to be able to follow up.
 Capture leads has the agent ask for the details you need — without it feeling like a form.
-You’ll find this under Capture leads on your agent.
+You’ll find this under Actions on your agent — the card is called Collect leads.

 Which fields should it collect?